-Professor Meguid Office: 306 Harkness Hall Phone Number: 275-2338 Email: bonnie.meguid@rochester.edu Office Hours: Mondays 12:30-2:30pm or by appointment
+Professor Meguid Office: 306 Harkness Hall Email: bonnie.meguid@rochester.edu Office Hours: Tuesdays and Wednesdays 4-5pm, via zoom

 Course Description

 The purpose of this seminar is to familiarize students with the political instrument at the heart of representative democracy - the political party.
 We begin with the premise that most observant participants in democratic political systems have some idea about the role and functioning of the political party.
 But beyond this working knowledge of parties as election-time competitors, how much does one know about this political actor?
 What differentiates a party from other social groups?
 What are the different motivations for party formation?
 Why do certain parties emerge "naturally", whereas other preference groups find party formation and success difficult?
 From this starting point, we will explore the historical development of parties and their role in agenda-setting, policy making and institution building in democracies around the world.
 Our discussions will raise questions about the influence of sociological, economic and institutional factors in shaping party organization, the policy and issue positions they advocate and their interaction in the political arena.
 We will also examine the recent changes in party structures and party systems to decide whether these developments signify a transformation in party politics.